ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 user@fluxembourg:~$ kaenv3
 ```

-### Make a reservation for deployement
+### Make a reservation for deployment

 #### "-t deploy" parameter

 In order to be deployed, nodes must be reserved with the `-t deploy` parameter.
-This notifies OAR that we are about to change the operating system of the node, and that it will have to redeploy back the node to its original environment when our job will be over.
+This notifies OAR that we are about to change the operating system of the node, and that it will have to redeploy the node back to its original environment when our job is over.

 Let's reserve a node with this parameter: